How can you help a student in distress?

 How does the Broncos CARE Team work?

-Once a referral is received, the Associate Dean of Students, or designee, will review it and determine if it needs an immediate response.
-If so, the ADOS will reach out to the appropriate Team member(s) or other campus resources as appropriate.
-If not, the referral is sent out to the Team, collateral information is gathered, and a response is determined that addresses the concerns referred.
+Once a referral is received, the Director of Student Rights & Responsibilities, or designee, will review it and determine the level of response.
+The Director will reach out to the appropriate Team member(s) or other campus resources as appropriate, collateral information is gathered, and a response is determined that addresses the concerns referred.

 To make a referral to the CARE Team, complete an online “Student of Concern” form.

 The Broncos CARE Team meets on a regular basis.
-Typically, someone from the Team will be identified to reach out to the individual who has been referred and will help identify what services, support and/or resources would assist the student.
+A Team member will be identified to reach out to the individual who has been referred and will help identify what services, support and/or resources would assist the student.
 A plan is then developed to address the individual’s concern.
-Whenever possible, every effort is made to circle back to the referral source to apprise them of the outcome.
+Every effort is made to circle back to the referral source to apprise them of the outcome.